apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

     - `package`: Generated API is accessible from other modules within the same package or project.
     - `internal` (default): Generated API is accessible from the containing module only.
 - `additionalImports` (optional): array of strings.
 Each string value is a Swift module name.
 An import statement will be added to the generated source files for each module.
+- `additionalFileComments` (optional): array of strings.
+Each string value is a comment that will be added to the top of each generated file (after the do-not-edit comment).
+Useful for adding directives like `swift-format-ignore-file` or `swiftlint:disable all`.
 - `filter` (optional): Filters to apply to the OpenAPI document before generation.
     - `operations`: Operations with these operation IDs will be included in the filter.
     - `tags`: Operations tagged with these tags will be included in the filter.